Serti01/game/README.md

 # G A M E

-; Sure hope i can change that name later
+; Sure hope I can change that name later